Linda Thomas-Greenfield: Tenure

 On October 18, 2023, during the Gaza war, the UN Security Council voted on a resolution to temporarily pause hostilities to allow humanitarian aid to Gaza.
 The war began with the October 7 attacks, which killed approximately 1,200 Israelis.
 At the time of the vote, more than 3,000 Palestinians had been killed.
 Thomas-Greenfield, representing the US, was the sole "no" vote on the 15-member council.
 The resolution failed as the US has veto power on the UN Security Council.
 To explain the vote, Thomas-Greenfield said that the US was working on a diplomatic resolution to the humanitarian crisis and that the resolution failed to recognize Israel's right to self defense.

 In December 2023, Thomas-Greenfield voted against a humanitarian ceasefire resolution in the 193-member UN General Assembly, where the US does not hold veto power.
 She said a ceasefire would be "temporary at the best and dangerous at worst."
 On February 20, 2024, Thomas-Greenfield again cast the lone vote against a UN Security Council resolution calling for an immediate ceasefire in Gaza.
 She stated: "Demanding an immediate, unconditional ceasefire without an agreement requiring Hamas to release the hostages will not bring about a durable peace.
 Instead, it could extend the fighting between Hamas and Israel."
 According to Reuters, the resolution "separately demanded an immediate humanitarian ceasefire and the immediate and unconditional release of all hostages".

-In May 2024, the University of Vermont and Xavier University of Louisiana both canceled planned commencement addresses by Thomas-Greenfield following student protests over her selection.
+Thomas-Greenfield sustained protests, primarily from pro-Palestinian activists opposing the Biden administration's vetoes of Gaza ceasefire resolutions, including a walkout at Columbia University in February 2024, and in May 2024, the University of Vermont and Xavier University of Louisiana both canceled planned commencement addresses by Thomas-Greenfield following student protests over her selection.